-In this guide, we’ll take you through the Spanish property market.
+In this guide to buying property in Spain, we’ll take you through the Spanish housing market.
 We’ll go through getting the necessary contracts, documents and fees together.
 And we’ll give you some advice on finding the right estate agent.

 There’s more to moving to Spain than just finding a home.
 For information on mortgages, the Spanish banking system, healthcare and more, download our comprehensive guide here.DOWNLOAD SPAIN BUYING GUIDE